 Researchers and students in the Department of Chemical and Life Science Engineering apply their talents to projects in a variety of areas including departmental focal areas of pharmaceutical engineering, stem cell engineering, nanotechnology, and materials science

 Virginia Tech is home to a number of programs related to the life sciences.
 These include:

-- The Fralin Life Science Institute’s research initiatives include vector-borne disease, infectious disease, plant sciences, ecology and organismal biology, obesity, and cancer biology
+- The Fralin Life Science Institute, with research initiatives that include vector-borne disease, infectious disease, plant sciences, ecology and organismal biology, obesity, and cancer biology.

-- The Virginia Tech - Wake Forest University School of Biomedical Engineering & Sciences (SBES) is a fully joint graduate program formed in 2003 that brings together three prestigious academic institutions: the College of Engineering at Virginia Tech, the Wake Forest School of Medicine, and the VA-MD Regional College of Veterinary Medicine.
-Graduate students can pursue the following degrees: an M.S. or a Ph.D. in Biomedical Engineering, and two combination degrees offered through the two medical schools
+- The Virginia Tech - Wake Forest University School of Biomedical Engineering & Sciences (SBES), a fully joint graduate program formed in 2003 that brings together three prestigious academic institutions: the College of Engineering at Virginia Tech, the Wake Forest School of Medicine, and the VA-MD Regional College of Veterinary Medicine.
+Graduate students may pursue master's or doctoral degrees in biomedical engineering, as well as two combination degrees offered through the two medical schools.

 Institute for Advanced Learning and Research (IALR)

 IALR’s research includes using biotechnology to advance agriculture and horticulture by pioneering a marketable product and/or process.
 The two main areas of focus at its automated state-of-the-art greenhouse facility include bioenergy feedstocks and high-value horticulture research.

 - Northern Virginia Community College (NOVA) offers coursework at its Manassas and Loudoun campuses to start a career as a technician or entry-level employee in the industry and work towards an Associate in Applied Science (A.A.S.) degree in biotechnology.